Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Other models

 We need an additional $\bbZ_2$ symmetry to guarantee the reality of the expectation value $\omega(\hU_\theta)$.
 There are some choices (see section~\ref{s:othersymmetry} below) but let us concentrate on the most important example, namely, the combination of the particle-hole transformation and the gauge transformation.
+This is the same symmetry as in the SSH-type models studied in the previous sections.
 It is described by the linear $*$-automorphism $\Gphs$ defined by \eq \Gphs(\hc_{j,\sigma})=(-1)^j\,\hcd_{j,\sigma}, \en for any $j\in\bbZ$ and $\sigma\in\uds$.
 Note that any $\Gphs$-invariant state $\rho$ satisfies $\rho(\hn_{j,\sigma})=1/2$ for any $j$ and $\sigma$, i.e., it describes the system at half-filling.

-We then follow \rlb{U1} and define the twist operator by \eq \hU_\theta=\exp\Bigl[i\sum_{j}\theta(2j)\,(\hn_{2j,\up}+\hn_{2j+1,\up}-1)\Bigr], \lb{Ue} \en with the same $\theta$-function\rlb{thetacond}.
+We then follow \rlb{U1} and define the twist operator by \eq \hU_\theta=\exp\Bigl[i\sum_{j}\theta(2j)\,(\hn_{2j,\up}+\hn_{2j+1,\up}-1)\Bigr], \lb{Ue} \en with the same $\theta$-function \rlb{thetacond}.
 It is crucial to note that we only twist the phase of up-spin electrons.
 This is the reason we assumed that $\hN_\up$ and $\hN_\dn$ are conserved separately.